Barney Miller

-Barney Miller is an American sitcom television series set in a New York City Police Department police station on East 6th St in Greenwich Village.
-The series was broadcast on ABC Network from January 23, 1975, to May 20, 1982.
+Barney Miller is an American sitcom television series set in a New York City Police Department police station on East 6th Street in Greenwich Village (Lower Manhattan).
+The series was broadcast on ABC from January 23, 1975, to May 20, 1982.
 It was created by Danny Arnold and Theodore J. Flicker.
-Noam Pitlik directed the majority of the episodes.
+Former character actor Noam Pitlik directed 102 of the 170 episodes.
 It spawned a spin-off series, Fish, that ran from February 5, 1977, to May 18, 1978, focusing on the character Philip K. Fish.

 Premise

-Barney Miller takes place almost entirely within the confines of the detectives' squad room and Captain Barney Miller's adjoining office of New York City's fictional 12th Precinct, located in Greenwich Village.
-A typical episode featured the detectives of the 12th bringing in several complainants and/or suspects to the squad room.
-Usually, there are two or three separate subplots in a given episode, with different officers dealing with different crimes.
+Barney Miller takes place almost entirely within the confines of the detectives' squad room and Captain Barney Miller's adjoining office of New York City's fictional 12th Precinct, located in Manhattan's Greenwich Village.
+A typical episode featured the detectives of the 12th bringing in several complainants or suspects to the squad room.
+Usually, there were two or three separate subplots in a given episode, with different officers dealing with different crimes.
 Rarely, about once a year, an episode would feature one or more of the detectives outside of the walls of the precinct, either on a stakeout or at their homes.